 When restorative practices don’t or no longer work for you

-Seek psychological care if you are worried about your mental health, especially if you experience a lot of psychological discomfort in your daily life, such as trouble sleeping.
+Seek psychological care if you are worried about your mental health.
+Do this, especially if you have a lot of psychological discomfort in your daily life, such as difficulty sleeping.
 As a first step, make an appointment with your primary care doctor.
 Even if you don’t want medication (yet), it helps to talk about problems from the start.

 Psychological care focuses on treating and preventing disturbances in the normal functioning of the mind.
 Disturbances include psychological problems, symptoms and disorders.

 By law, psychological care refers to mental health services related to specific mental health diagnoses (GGZ).
 And in health insurance policies, these services fall under the category of psychological care.

 The following professions are involved in psychological care:

 - A General Practitioner or Primary Care Doctor.